 Is that true?

-But there is Hillary Clinton says that she can't remember what a C in brackets stands for.
+But Hillary Clinton says that she can't remember what a C in brackets stands for.

-Everyone in positions of government and in WikiLeaks knows it stands for classified confidential and in fact we have already released uh thousands of cables by Hillary Clinton here she is Clinton.
+Everyone in positions of government and in WikiLeaks knows it stands for classified confidential.

-Now if you look at the expense of bleach bit software that they use to erase as Trey Gowdy said to the point that God couldn't find them the emails does that not prove she quote acted intentionally and with criminal intent.
+Now, if you look at the expensive bleach bit software that they used to erase, as Trey Gowdy said, to the point that God couldn't find them, the emails, does that not prove she, quote, acted intentionally and with criminal intent?

-And she also if you go back to the hearings thirty nine times she could not recall and uh her aide destroyed a number of old BlackBerry phones.
+And her aide destroyed a number of old BlackBerry phones.

-Apparently she had some thirteen or fourteen of them, breaking them in half or smashing them with a hammer.
+Apparently, she had some 13 or 14 of them, breaking them in half or smashing them with a hammer.

 Her email was targeted by hackers multiple times, including a porn link that she clicked on.

-And she also thought the C marking on classified emails, as Julian Assange, who you just heard right there, was part two of our interview with him tonight.
+And she also thought the C marking unclassified emails, as Julian Assange, who you just heard right there, was part two of our interview with him tonight.

-But the fascinating thing, he'll be with us on the program tomorrow, was he saying is everybody knows.
+But the fascinating thing, he'll be with us on the program tomorrow, was he saying, everybody knows.

 What did she think?